Quantum mechanics from invariance principles

-The starting point is requiring the existence of time and a configuration space understood as a manifold endowed with a product with unit called a tensor product which captures the core idea of allowing interaction between two physical systems.
-It is not necessary to consider only manifolds, as long as one can define a cotangent space which is the natural place of Hamiltonian formalism.
+The starting point is requiring the existence of time and a configuration space manifold $Q$ endowed with a product (a tensor product) with unit.

-For the sake of simplicity we will discuss only the case of configuration space in the form of a manifold $M$ and $C^{\infty}(M)$ functions over this manifold.
-At a point $p\in M$ one can define a tangent space $T_p M$ and a cotangent space ${T_p}^{*} M$.
-We will also assume that there are some $C^{\infty}$ functions for which there is a way to generate a vector field out of them, and from now on we will restrict the domain of discussion only for those functions.
+At a point $p\in Q$ one can define a tangent space $T_p Q$ and a cotangent space ${T_p}^{*} Q$.
+We will also assume that there are some $C^{\infty}$ functions over the cotangent bundle $M$ for which there is a way to generate a vector field out of them, and from now on we will restrict the domain of discussion only for those functions.

-Let the time evolution be represented by a one parameter group of transformations $\phi$ defined as follows:
+Let time evolution be represented by a one parameter group of transformations $\phi$ defined as follows:

 with $\phi(x, 0) = x$ and $\phi(\phi(x,t),s)=\phi(x, t+s)$.